Mixed Evidence for Gestalt Grouping in Deep Neural Networks: Introduction

-At the same time, some studies have reported that DNNs capture some key psychological findings.
-For example \cite{Jacob2021} found that a DNN (VGG16) exhibited several important visual phenomena including the Weber's Law according to which the just noticeable difference between two varying stimuli is a constant ratio of the original stimulus. \cite{Biscione2021JMLR, Biscione2022NN}, found that networks exhibited strong invariance to several novel object trasformations (rotation, scale, change in luminance, translation, and in a lesser degree change in viewpoint), but only after being trained on a correspondingly transformed dataset of different classes, indicating that DNNs can learn the human perceptual property of object invariance to transformation \citep{Blything2021JoV, BlythingCommentary2021}.
-There are also reports of classic DNNs supporting an illusory motion phenomenon \citep{Watanabe2018} and illusory contours \citep{Kim2019, Baker2018CogSci}, as discussed next.
+At the same time, some authors have highlighted that DNNs appear to capture some key psychological findings, such as Weber's Law, sensitivity to scene incongruencies, and the Thatcher effect \citep{Jacob2021} (but see \citealt{BowersEtAl2022} for limitation of these findings). \cite{Biscione2021JMLR, Biscione2022NN} also found that networks exhibited strong invariance to several novel object transformations (rotation, scale, change in luminance, translation, and to a lesser degree change in viewpoint), but only after being trained on a correspondingly transformed dataset of different classes, indicating that DNNs can learn the human perceptual property of object invariance to object transformation \citep{BlythingCommentary2021, Blything2021JoV}.
+Recently, \cite{DongYin2023} found that DNNs trained on words provided a better account for visual priming effects than many classic orthographic coding schemes.